DC Optimal Power Flow

 Locational marginal prices are the power balance duals $\nu_{\text{bal}}$, decomposed as:

-\[\text{LMP} = \underbrace{\text{energy}}_{\text{uniform component}} + \underbrace{\text{congestion}}_{\text{flow-limit component}}\]
+\[\text{LMP} = \underbrace{\text{energy}}_{\text{per island uniform component}} + \underbrace{\text{congestion}}_{\text{flow limit component}}\]

 The congestion component is extracted by solving:

-\[\text{congestion}[\text{non-ref}] = B_r^{-1} \left(A_r^\top W (\lambda_{\text{ub}}^{\text{std}} - \lambda_{\text{lb}}^{\text{std}}) + A_r^\top (\gamma_{\text{ub}}^{\text{std}} - \gamma_{\text{lb}}^{\text{std}})\right)\]
+\[\text{congestion}[\text{non-ref}] = B_r^{-1} \left(A_r^\top W (\lambda_{\text{ub}}^{\text{std}} - \lambda_{\text{lb}}^{\text{std}}) + A_r^\top \operatorname{diag}(\mathrm{sw}) (\gamma_{\text{ub}}^{\text{std}} - \gamma_{\text{lb}}^{\text{std}})\right)\]

 where $\lambda^{\text{std}}$, $\gamma^{\text{std}}$ use the standard sign convention (non-negative for binding constraints).
 The $\gamma$ terms capture congestion from binding phase angle difference limits.
-The energy component is uniform across all buses in a connected network and reflects the marginal cost of generation.
+The energy component is uniform within each energized island and reflects that island's marginal cost of generation.